Writer(s): Robbie Robertson (see lyrics here)

 About the Song:

 The Band started out as the backing band for Ronnie Hawkins before forming as their own entity in 1967.
-Comprised of four Canadians and one Americans, they came to exemplify the form of folk-rock which became known as Americana.
+Comprised of four Canadians and the Arkansas-born Levon Helm, they came to exemplify the form of folk-rock which became known as Americana.
 Their debut album, Music from Big Pink, included the single “The Weight.”
 While the song peaked at a meager #63 on the Billboard Hot 100, it gained considerable airplay over the years on album-rock stations and has become their “best-known and most enduring recording.”
 AMG

 The “winding, impressionistic story song [is] cut from the rural traditions of roots music – folk, country, and gospel – but re-imagined from a distinctly postmodern vantage point.”
 AMG It “significantly influenced American popular music,” WK something apparent as early as 1969 thanks to three covers by Aretha Franklin, Jackie DeShannon, and the Supremes with the Temptations which charted higher than the original.
 The song has since been covered by numerous artists including the Allman Brothers Band, the Black Crowes, Garth Brooks, the Zac Brown Band, Eric Church, Joe Cocker, John Denver, Grateful Dead, Hanson, Waylon Jennings, Mumford & Sons, Panic!
 At the Disco, Bruce Springsteen, Chris Stapleton, Dionne Warwick, and Weezer.